LIV2/A500-2Meg-Chip-ram/README.md

    * Also available from a via next to the power connector as indicated here:
    ![a20_via](Images/A2000_A20_VIA.png?raw=True)

+### A1000 Rejuvinator
+A20 is available from Pin 15 of U28 on the Rejuvinator

 ## Jumper Settings
 The default jumper settings do not need to be changed and will work on all systems.